LukeLamb/localaifinance-website/README.md

 Copyright © 2025 NeuroTrader.
 All rights reserved.

-Built with ❤️ for Belgian investors who value privacy and AI-powered financial intelligence.
+Built with ❤️ for global investors who value privacy and AI-powered financial intelligence.

 ---